Loire Valley Cycling Holiday

 Each year the gardening team choose a theme and tell a story in flowers.
 Villandry is really something, and not to be missed.

-Finally today on our cycling holiday we will travel the 11 km or so to Azay-le-Rideau, another member of the Premier League of Loire Châteaux.
+Finally today we cycle the 11 km or so to Azay-le-Rideau, another member of the Premier League of Loire Châteaux.
 Azay-le-Rideau is surrounded on three sides by the River Indre, which has been carefully landscaped to provide a beautiful reflective setting for this ornate château.

 There was no military purpose to Azay-le-Rideau, it was just designed to be beautiful, and it is.

-Tonight we stay at the Hotel des Chateaux, on the outskirts of Azay-le-Rideau from where is a short stroll down into the town for perhaps our finest dinner of the week.
+Tonight we stay at the Hotel des Chateaux, on the outskirts of Azay-le-Rideau a short stroll from the town.

 Day 4 A Tale of two Châteaux